gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

     Run the *generategro.py* file using Python.
-    I see the following in the terminal:
+    This is what I in the terminal:

 ..  code-block:: bw